 Nearly every town in Norway supports a network of local buses, which circulate around the town centre and also connect it with outlying areas.
 In many smaller towns, the local bus terminal is adjacent to the train station, ferry quay and/or long-distance bus terminal.
-Fares range from Nkr20 to Nkr35 per ride.
+Fares range from 25kr to 45kr per ride.
 Day- or multitrip tickets are usually available.

 Norway has an extremely efficient public transport system and its trains, buses and ferries are often timed to link with each other.
-The handy NSB Togruter, available free at most train stations, details rail timetables and includes information on connecting buses.
-Boat and bus departures vary with the season and the day (services on Saturday are particularly sparse, although less so in the summer high season), so pick up the latest ruteplan (timetables) from regional tourist offices.
+Boat and bus departures vary with the season and the day (services on Saturday are particularly sparse, although less so in the summer high season), so check the latest ruteplan (timetable) from regional tourist offices.

 Rail lines reach as far north as Bodø (you can also reach Narvik by rail from Sweden); further north you're limited to buses and ferries.
-A fine alternative to land travel is the Hurtigruten coastal ferry, which calls in at every sizable port between Bergen and Kirkenes.
+A fine alternative to land travel is the Hurtigruten coastal ferry, which calls in at every sizable port between Bergen and Kirkenes at a sedate pace.

 EnTur (www.en-tur.no) is the national route planner covering all modes of public transport for journeys across Norway.
 Each municipality (kommune) also has its own planner and app to plan journeys and buy tickets in the region.